ChiPowers/interview_me/README.md

 # 🧠 Interview Me – AI Resume Chatbot

-A conversational AI app that lets people ask questions about your work experience — perfect for interviews, networking, or portfolio sites.
-It uses Retrieval-Augmented Generation (RAG) with OpenAI and ChromaDB to provide accurate, context-rich answers from your resume and CV.
+A conversational AI app that lets people ask questions about my work experience.
+It uses Retrieval-Augmented Generation (RAG) with OpenAI and FAISS to provide accurate, context-rich answers from my resume and CV.

 ---